Skip to main content

 How Does Testosterone Regulate Insulin Signaling?

-The influence of testosterone on metabolic health extends to the molecular level, where it directly modulates the pathway.
+The influence of testosterone on metabolic health extends to the molecular level, where it directly modulates the insulin signaling pathway.
 Androgens enhance insulin sensitivity in target tissues, particularly skeletal muscle, which is the primary site of postprandial glucose disposal.
 Low testosterone impairs these mechanisms, contributing to the development of systemic insulin resistance.

 The table below details key molecular interactions influenced by testosterone that are critical for metabolic homeostasis.